 If you’re considering tackling a renovation project for profit, there’s a lot to think about: finding a suitable property, financing it, renovation costs and more.
 Canstar spoke to a range of experts who offered their tips for would-be house flippers.

-“There are going to be high emotional states and stress levels no matter how big or small your renovation, and if you are committing hard-earned dollars to a project, you want the best results,” Shelley said.
+“There are going to be high emotional states and stress levels no matter how big or small your renovation, and if you are committing hard-earned dollars to a project, you want the best results,” Shelley told Canstar.

 “Dealing with contractors can be very stressful if you don’t speak ‘tradie’, so brush up on your measuring skills and learn some of the terminology used by tradespeople so you can communicate your message more clearly.
 This is where picture references come in very handy.”

-Shelley reminded people interested in learning more about property flipping that time is money and never more so than on a building site.
+Shelley reminded people interested in learning more about property flipping that your budget is crucial and time is money on a building site.